Baiqi-Li/Baiqi-Li.github.io/_pages/about.md

 <!-- Hello!
 I am **Baiqi Li(李百奇)**, and I am currently a third-year **master student** at the School of Computer Science at **East China Normal University**, expecting to graduate this June.
 Concurrently, I am a research assistant at **Carnegie Mellon University**, working under the guidance of Professor [Deva Ramanan](https://www.cs.cmu.edu/~deva/).
 My current research focuses on computer vision and language, especially Evaluation Metric and Benchmark for VLMs and multimodal generative models. -->

 Hello!
 I am **Baiqi Li**, a research assistant at **Carnegie Mellon University**, working under the guidance of Professor **Deva Ramanan**.
 Additionally, I have interned at **Texas A&M University**, supervised by **Zhengzhong Tu**.
 I graduated in June 2024 with a **master's degree** from the School of Computer Science at **East China Normal University**.
-My research focuses on computer vision and language, particularly on evaluation metrics and benchmarks for VLMs and improvement of multimodal generative models.
+My research focuses on computer vision and language, particularly on evaluation metrics and benchmarks for the cognitive abilities of VLMs and improvement of multimodal generative models.

 <span style="color: red;">I am looking for a PhD opportunity starting in 2025.
 If you are interested in my profile, please feel free to contact me. 😃 </span>